 One of the unusual aspects of many European leagues to the casual British fan, is the presence of reserve teams from some of the bigger clubs.
-In recent seasons, Athletic B, Málaga B, Barcelona B, Sevilla Atlético, Villarreal B and Real Madrid Castilla have played in La Segunda.
-Not wanting to be left out, Real Sociedad B have also made it to the second division, albeit over 55 years ago.
+In recent seasons, the reserve teams of Athletic Club, Málaga, Barcelona, Sevilla, Villarreal and Real Madrid have all played in La Segunda.
+Not wanting to be left out, Real Sociedad B have also played in the second division.

 By the time of their next promotion in 1980, the league had been restructured, so instead of ascending to La Segunda they found themselves in Segunda B. And give or take a few seasons back in the Tercera that is where they have remained.
 The 1990s saw them change their name to Real Sociedad B and move form playing games at Atotxa, to the club’s new Anoeta home, on the southern outskirts of the city.
 In 1997, Sociedad B moved out of town to the club’s sports complex at Zubieta, some 12km south of the city and next to the city’s horse racing track.